 Who doesn’t love a rockin’ shag haircut?
 This once-iconic hairstyle has seen quite the fashion resurgence in recent seasons.
-For better or worse, designers and stylists alike have recycled this look from the ’80s in all its punk-rock glory, and have updated it to feature more wearable details, such as a softer, more luscious curl, fuller bangs and subtler layers.
-The result—yes, you can take your eyerolls back now—is a fresh, slightly French-girl feel that’s both avant-garde and even slightly sweet.
+For better or worse, designers and stylists alike have recycled this look from the ’80s in all its punk-rock glory, and have updated it to feature more wearable details, such as a softer, more luscious curl, fuller bangs, and subtler layers.

 So what are we saying?
-It’s official: Shag haircuts are back, unironically—and from the looks of it, are here to stay.
-And just in case you were still (understandably, perhaps traumatically?) on the fence about this hot microtrend, we put together a super-duper comprehensive list of the most definitive shag hairstyles we found on the runways, to show how the look can work with different tastes.
+It’s official: Shag haircuts are back—and from the looks of it, are here to stay.
+And just in case you were still on the fence about this hot micro-trend, we put together a super-duper comprehensive list of the most definitive shag hairstyles we found on the runways, to show how the look can work with different tastes.
 Scroll on to see which aesthetic is up your alley:

 1. Grungy Pony